|Rare Book & Manuscript Library|

 At a Glance

-This collection is arranged in 4 series: Series I: MAD Magazine; Series II: Other comics and illustrations; Series III: Panels, conventions, exhibitions, and press; and Series IV: Correspondence and personal materials.
+This collection is arranged in 4 series.
 Materials in each series are arranged in chronological order.

 The collection contains includes artwork, correspondence, fan mail, contracts and publishing records, news clippings, inscribed books, and ephemera documenting the career of the comic artist and frequent MAD Magazine contributor Al Jaffee.
 Though Jaffee's career in comics spans eight decades, the bulk of the collection dates from the 1990s through the 2010s.

 Series I and II contain extensive original artwork, including sketches, tracings, and proofs documenting Jaffee's creative process.
 Some additional artwork created for friends and family members, most notably a group of handmade cards for Joyce Jaffee, is included in Series IV.

 The following boxes are located off-site: Boxes 1, 22-28, and 32-40.
 You will need to request this material from the Rare Book and Manuscript Library at least two days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 One folder in Box 21 is closed to researchers until after its publication in MAD magazine.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Al Jaffee Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.